List of Pupil Support Services

-The Perse School Singapore is an all-inclusive school with an environment where children can thrive academically, socially and personally.
+The Perse School Singapore is an all-inclusive school where children can thrive academically, socially and personally.
 Whilst academics is a very important part of our day, so is wellbeing.

 We are committed to helping children develop as confident, smiling, interesting and interested individuals.
 Promoting and supporting the wellbeing of everyone in the school community is a huge part of creating this ethos and the school works in a variety of ways to approach wellbeing from every angle.

 Below is a list of pupil support services the school provides to ensure the wellbeing of all pupils in our care.

 All pupils of The Perse School Singapore are eligible for the school’s medical insurance scheme.
 This scheme provides all pupils with basic medical and personal accident insurance coverage should an accident occur during school hours.

 Medical benefits are only extended during the course of the child’s study at The Perse School Singapore.
 Benefits will cease and your child is no longer eligible for the scheme’s subscription when they have/are: